josecoelhomelo/wallet-budgetbakers-import/README.md

 wallet.getImports('-Account_00000000-0000-0000-0000-000000000000');
 ```

-By providing an account identification, the result will be filtered accordingly.
+By providing an account id, the result will be filtered accordingly.
 This id can be found in the URL, when navigating to the account detail, in Wallet's web app.

 ### `importFile`